skycoin/cx-aigym-nes/cmd/readme.md

 ### Example
    go run scanner.go -i=50 -f=../checkpoints/1614939776.ram

-1. If no arguments are specified, the program will look return an error
+1. If no arguments are specified, the program will return an error

 3. If the integer value and file value are specified, the program will run scanner.